Classical Ciphers

 D_k[p] = (p - k) mod 26 = p

-The same shift quantity is applied for each word in the input string.
+The same shift quantity is applied to each word in the input string.

 For example, shift every character in the plaintext by k = 3 positions: